avaneev/prvhash/README.md

 Thus it can be said that the system does not lose any input entropy.
-In 3-dimensional analysis, when `Seed`, `lcg` and `msgw` values are scanned, and transformed into output `Seed` and `Hash` value pairs, this system exhibits state collision statistics: on fully random `msgw` input it is adequate for 16-bit, and excellent for 64-bit variables (5.47^-18 percent chance, which far exceeds collision resistance requirements for 64-bit range of bits).
-If the initial state of the system has little or zero entropy (less than 64 bits of entropy), on very sparse `msgw` input (in the order of 1 bit per 80), this system may exhibit local correlations between adjacent bits (in this case the system may treat some combinations of sparse bits as equivalent).
+In 3-dimensional analysis, when `Seed`, `lcg` and `msgw` values are scanned, and transformed into output `Seed` and `Hash` value pairs, this system exhibits state change-related collision statistics: on a fully random `msgw` input it is adequate for 16-bit, and excellent for 64-bit variables (5.47^-18 percent chance, which far exceeds collision resistance requirements for 64-bit range of bits).
 To further decrease state change collisions between `lcg` and `Seed` with entropy input, the byte-reversal should be implemented as
 bit-reversal: in this case the system reaches its optimal state, but this is unimplementable in an efficient manner on modern processors.
+If the initial state of the system has little or zero entropy (less than state variable size bits of entropy), on very sparse `msgw` input (in the order of 1 bit per 80), this system may initially exhibit local correlations between adjacent bits, so in such case this system requires preliminary "conditioning" rounds (2 for 16-bit, and 5 for 64-bit state variables).

+Another important aspect of this system, especially from the cryptography standpoint, is entropy input to output latency.
+The base latency is equal to 1 for state-to-state transition, and 1 in hash-to-hash direction.
+This means that PRVHASH additionally requires 1 full pass through the hash array for the entropy to propagate.
+However, a non-parallel hashing variant also requires a pass to the end of the hash array if message's length is shorter than output hash, to "mix in" the initial hash value.
+Parallel arrangements do not require such pass since hashes are additionally mixed by parallel elements.

 Without external entropy (message) injections, the function can run for a prolonged time, generating pseudo-entropy without much repetitions.
 When the